 The visuals can represent your brand or product.
 Furthermore, they can even represent your movement or the community your business operates in.
 For example, a restaurant that sponsors their local baseball team would want to display images of their sponsorship and the team on their ‘About Us’ page.

 One word of caution is to avoid too many stock images.
 Nothing turns off people more than ‘fake’.
-Subsequently, your customers will know you aren’t putting any real effort behind your web design.
+Subsequently, your customers will know you aren’t putting any real effort into your web design.

 So we’ve covered the top 5 elements of web design.
 Now reflect and ask yourself what you need to implement in your web design in order to best engage your visitors.
 We’ll be ready to help when you’re ready!